 Nevertheless, manufacturers are thinking creatively, new innovative solutions are emerging, and unnecessary packaging is becoming increasingly unattractive to consumers – especially environmentally conscious Millennials.

 And you can expect to see 3D printers switching to metal rather than plastic in the coming years.
-Although it’s unlikely to completely replace plastic as the go-to material for 3D printers, the implications it could hold for the wider manufacturing industry is something to keep an eye on in 2020.
+Although it’s unlikely to completely replace plastic as the go-to material for 3D printers, the implications it could hold for the wider manufacturing industry are something to keep an eye on.

 Improvements in ink